Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Background

 \section{Background}

-Here we briefly describe our main problems of interest, comprising the two-sample, independence and goodness-of-fit problems.
+In this section, we briefly describe our main problems of interest, comprising the two-sample, independence and goodness-of-fit problems.
 We approach these problems from a nonparametric point of view using the kernel-based statistics: MMD, HSIC, and KSD.
 We briefly introduce original forms of these statistics, which can be computed in quadratic time, and also discuss ways of calibrating tests proposed in the literature.
+The three quadratic-time expressions are presented in \Cref{sec:detailedbackground}.

-\paragraph{Two-sample testing.} In this problem, we are given independent samples $\Xm \coloneqq (X_i)_{1\leq i\leq m}$ and $\Yn= (Y_j)_{1\leq j\leq n}$, consisting of i.i.d.\ random variables with respective probability density functions\footnote{All probability density functions in this paper are with respect to the Lebesgue measure.} $p$ and $q$ on $\R^d$.
-We assume we work with balanced sample sizes so that there exists a constant\footnote{We use the convention that all constants are generically denoted by $C$, even though they are different.} $C>0$ such that $\max(m,n)\leq C\min(m,n)$.
-We are interested in testing the null hypothesis $\mathcal{H}_0: p=q$ against the alternative $\mathcal{H}_1:p\neq q$; that is, we want to know if the samples come from the same distribution. \citet{gretton2012kernel} propose a non-parametric kernel test based on the {\em Maximum Mean Discrepancy} (MMD), a measure between probability distributions which uses a characteristic kernel $k$ \citep{fukumizu2008kernel,sriperumbudur2011universality}.
+\textbf{Two-sample testing.} In this problem, we are given independent samples $\Xm \coloneqq (X_i)_{1\leq i\leq m}$ and $\Yn= (Y_j)_{1\leq j\leq n}$, consisting of i.i.d.\ random variables with respective probability density functions\footnote{All probability density functions in this paper are with respect to the Lebesgue measure.} $p$ and $q$ on $\R^d$.
+We assume we work with balanced sample sizes, that is\footnote{We use the notation $a \lesssim b$ when there exists a constant $C>0$ such that $a\leq C b$.
+We similarly use the notation $\gtrsim$.
+We write $a\asymp b$ if $a \lesssim b$ and $a \gtrsim b$.
+We also use the convention that all constants are generically denoted by $C$, even though they might be different.} $\max(m,n)\lesssim \min(m,n)$.
+We are interested in testing the null hypothesis $\mathcal{H}_0: p=q$ against the alternative $\mathcal{H}_1:p\neq q$; that is, we want to know if the samples come from the same distribution. \citet{gretton2012kernel} propose a nonparametric kernel test based on the {\em Maximum Mean Discrepancy} (MMD), a measure between probability distributions which uses a characteristic kernel $k$ \citep{fukumizu2008kernel,sriperumbudur2011universality}.
 It can be estimated using a quadratic-time estimator \citep[Lemma~6]{gretton2012kernel} which, as noted by \citet{kim2020minimax}, can be expressed as a two-sample $U$-statistic (both of second order) \citep{hoeffding1992class},